oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     In the `rule` object:

     - Rename the `helpLocation` property to `helpUri`, and change its type from `fileLocation` to `string` with `uri` format.

+- [Issue #178](https://github.com/oasis-tcs/sarif-spec/issues/178): "Support a character or column interpretation property"

+    In the `run` object:

+    - Add a `columnsPerSurrogatePair` property of type `integer`, optional, default = 1.